boylesoftware/tomcat-oidcauth/README.md

 # OpenID Connect Authenticator for Tomcat

-This is an authenticator implementation for [Apache Tomcat 8.5](http://tomcat.apache.org/) that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.
+This is an authenticator implementation for [Apache Tomcat](http://tomcat.apache.org/) 8.5 and 8.0 that allows web-applications to use [OpenID Connect](http://openid.net/connect/) to log users in.

+References to Tomcat documenation in this manual link to Tomcat version 8.5.
+Corresponding pages for Tomcat 8.0 can be easily found in Tomcat 8.0 documenation.

 ## Table of Contents